CS-SI/Orekit/src/site/markdown/faq.md

 Orekit is used at Eumetsat for very long term mission analysis (up to the full lifetime of a satellite) for both LEO and GEO missions.

+Orekit is used underneath the [Rugged](https://www.orekit.org/rugged/) sensor-to-terrain mapping library in the Sentinel-2 Image Processing Facility to process terabytes of data each day.

 As Orekit is open-source, we cannot know about all uses as people are not require to notify us of anything.